HashmatShadab/Robustness-of-Volumetric-Medical-Segmentation-Models/README.md

 `--use_ssim_loss`: Use SSIM loss for VAFA attack

-`--steps`: Number of attack steps for PGD-based attacks
+`--steps`: Number of attack steps for iterative attacks

 To run the above attacks across all models and datasets, run the following scripts:
 ```python